Nonequilibrium quantum heat transport between structured environments: Summary

 \section{Summary}

 We have analyzed heat transport in a structured-environment version of the NESB, where energy exchange between the system and Ohmic reservoirs is mediated by pairs of coupled harmonic oscillators.
 Compared to the case of a single mediating oscillator considered in \cite{Aurell2021,Yamamoto2021}, the transport properties are found to be significantly altered in both the transient and steady-state regimes (with the exception of the steady-state current noise), specifically at weak system-bath coupling.
 In particular, the steady-state heat current displays a non-trivial scaling that cannot be captured using standard perturbative techniques including the second-order master equation (\ref{eq:BRME}).
 To rigorously treat higher-than-second-order effects we have used the numerically exact HEOM, which facilitates the calculation of arbitrary moments of system and bath current operators in terms of ADOs.
 For example, averages depend on ADOs extracted from the first-tier of the HEOM \cite{Zhu2012}.
 The calculation of higher moments has also been achieved through extending the generating functional technique used by Kato and Tanimura \cite{Kato2016} to moments beyond first-order on par with the path integral treatment of \cite{Song2017}.
-It should be further noted that our implementation of the HEOM is distinct from that developed by Cerrillo \etal \cite{Cerrillo2016} based on full counting statistics \cite{Esposito2009}, in which the effect of projective measurements on the baths is incorporated into the HEOM via additional terms depending on a counting field.
+It should be further noted that our implementation of the HEOM is distinct from that developed by Cerrillo \etal \cite{Cerrillo2016}, which is based on the full counting statistics formalism \cite{Esposito2009}.

+Overall, our results highlight the possibility of using reservoir engineering to non-trivially influence the properties of thermal transport through a quantum system.
+In this aspect, practical applications may be found in the design of nanoscale heat devices.
+In particular, analogous models investigating heat transport through superconducting circuits, where a similar resonator-qubit-resonator architecture is considered, indicate the potential for our model to be implemented on such a platform.